-Medical Teams International has been committed to providing high-impact relief to those affected by the typhoon.
-Because of you, our generous supporters, we were able to respond quickly, shipping urgently needed medicines and medical supplies to clinics and hospitals in the Philippines with enough supplies to care for 10,000 people for 3 months.
-Thanks to you, our volunteer teams of medical professionals were able to be on the ground within days of the disaster, helping to restore the health of communities devastated by the typhoon.
+Thanks to our generous donors, we were able to respond quickly, shipping urgently needed medicines and medical supplies to clinics and hospitals in the Philippines with enough supplies to care for 10,000 people for 3 months.
+Our volunteer teams of medical professionals were able to be on the ground within days of the disaster, helping to restore the health of communities devastated by the typhoon.
 Altogether, MTI sent 60 volunteers and provided care to over 20,500 patients.

-The country’s capacity to provide adequate medical care is being restored.
-Our 15th and final medical team returned January 28th, and we will continue to provide support to local partners engaged in a variety of rebuilding efforts in the coming months.
+Our 15th and final disaster response team returned January 28th.
+The country’s capacity to provide adequate medical care is being restored, and we are continuing to provide support to local partners engaged in a variety of rebuilding efforts.

 MTI will begin sending rebuilding teams starting July 2014 through October 2014 to improve the health infrastructure of the community affected by the typhoon and address the holistic issues related to recovery after a traumatic event.